 11:06 PM Jacob: 3.0 and 3/5 have lots of things that make good sense-- but they still sometimes violate my old intuitions, and I find it easier to remember rules learned when I was 13 than rules that make sense.

-11:10 PM me: Yeah, at first I questioned some of what was being given up by simplifying things like different classes going up at different xp rates, etc. But a lot of it is really good: many fewer tables, more careful balancing (hopefully) between classes, and stocking the complexity in the DM's xp calculations, rather than on the player's sheets.
+11:10 PM me: Yeah, at first I questioned some of what was being given up by simplifying things like different classes going up at different xp rates, etc. But a lot of it is really good: many fewer tables, more careful balancing (hopefully) between classes, and stocking the complexity in the DM's xp calculations, rather than on the player's sheets.11:13 PM One notion I had was that a campaign could toddle along for a while, and then go through a wormhole to some mysterious land where everything works just a little differently.
+Eventually the players figure out that everything's working according to ye olde AD&D rules (or something), and you can feel the difference, if any.

 11:14 PM Jacob: Order of the Stick's very first strip had the characters experience the 3.0/ 3.5 transition.